 The Crows learned to shoot down the aircraft used to deliver packages in Australia.

-A Canberra Times article entitled: “They think it is the Terminator.
-Angry Birds fired down the delivered drone.” refers to the phenomenon where small aircraft were attacked in Harrison.
+A Canberra Times article entitled: “They think it’s the Terminator: Angry Birds shoots Down the Delivered Drone” contains detailed descriptions about the birds that attacked small aircraft in Harrison.

 The spokesperson said that service would be temporarily suspended for Harrison’s few customers during this time.